prmehta24/Conversational-Booking-Agent/README.md

     * Modified code to work for any calendly booking url.
     * Cleaned up unnecessary imports, added comments, and debugged error related to selecting wrong time during booking using playwright.
 I was using an ambiguous element selector.
     * Reread the assignment document to figure out what is left to do.
+* 9.5 hours complete:
+    * Created list of tasks left to do and began writing the project report.

 # Instructions to Run
 * To active virtual env with git bash: 'source .venv/Scripts/activate'